-I assume that you have configured the MonsterInsight WordPress plugin to your site.
-Now, you can see the Google Analytics added on your WordPress dashboard.
+I assume that you have configured the MonsterInsights WordPress plugin to your site.
+Now, you can see the Google Analytics added to your WordPress dashboard.

-MonsterInsights WordPress plugin will add two types of WordPress reporting dashboard.
+MonsterInsights WordPress plugin will add two types of WordPress reporting dashboards.

 Here, I will explain both the dashboards in detail.
 Let start with the MonsterInsights dashboard widget.

 MonsterInsights dashboard widget will quickly give you an overview of your site’s traffic.
 This dashboard will be added to your site automatically and by default, it will show you the overview of the traffic.

 You can see the dashboard widget to the WordPress dashboard by default.
 It will show you

 - Sessions and Pageviews- The total number of sessions and pageviews for the last 30 days.
 Along with this, it will show you the comparison to the previous 30 days.

 - Average session duration– You will see the average session duration for the 30 days.